JodyWeijers/BadUSB-DigiSpark/README.md

 # Netsh-Ripper #

-Started this script for a BadUSB Digispark project, script for retreiving wlan profile information and clear text passwords, started this script for a badUSB Digispark project.
+Started this script for a BadUSB Digispark project, script for retreiving wlan profile information and clear text passwords.
 Text file is automatically send to an email address which can be configured in the variables.

 ### Only use this for learning purposes. ###